8bitcommit/8bitcommit.github.io/_posts/2025-05-05-Secure-Infrastructure.md

 - **Label the gear clearly** and leave documentation for IT teams or end users.
 - **Know the vendor’s cloud platform**.
 Understand where it connects, what it reports, and how it updates.

-That’s not cybersecurity paranoia.
-That’s **professionalism** in 2025.
+What may seem like paranoia is professionalism in 2025.

 ## Infrastructure is the Battleground